Federal Budget Tracker

 This budget tracker covers the Fiscal Year 2020 (FY 2020) budget.
 The federal government runs on a fiscal year from Oct.1-Sept.
 30.

-This page is in the process of being updated with information from the FY 2019 appropriations process.
+This page is in the process of being updated with information from the FY 2019 and FY 2020 appropriations process.

 The federal budget is composed of discretionary spending and mandatory spending.
 Discretionary spending accounts for 27% of the total budget and funds the military and federal agencies.
 Congress determines the discretionary spending limits.
 Mandatory spending accounts for 73% of the total budget that primarily funds Medicare, Social Security and payment on the national debt and is set by law.